-You can climb stairs to the top or take the escalator
+You can climb stairs to the top or take the moving walkway

-Sazaedo is a rare "snail shell" temple with a double-helix staircase
+Sazaedo is a temple of rare construction with a double-helix staircase

 How to Get There

-From Tokyo, take the JR Tohoku Shinkansen, transferring at Koriyama to Aizuwakamatsu Station.
-The whole trip takes two hours and 40 minutes from Tokyo.
-From Aizuwakamatsu Station, take the Aizu Loop Bus to Iimoriyama-shita bus stop, which arrives in just a few minutes.
+From Tokyo take the JR Tohoku Shinkansen to Koriyama Station, where you will transfer to the Ban-etsu West Line to Aizuwakamatsu Station.
+The whole trip takes about three hours from Tokyo.
+From Aizuwakamatsu Station, take the Aizu Wakamatsu Town Bus to Iimoriyama-shita bus stop, which arrives in just a few minutes.

 Young and loyal samurai in despair

 The Byakkotai was a military unit of over 300 young men aged 16 to 17, mostly sons of samurai.
-A memorial marks the spot where 19 young warriors committed ritual suicide upon seeing what they thought was Tsuruga Castle burning.
-Tragically, they had mistaken a fire in the town for the fall of the castle to enemy troops.
+A memorial on Mt.
+Iimori marks the spot where 19 of the young warriors took their own lives.

 One member survived his attempted suicide, and his story has immortalized the Byakkotai in literature and film.
-There is an inscription dedicated to the 19 Byakkotai which reads: “No matter how many people wash the stones with their tears, these names will never vanish from the world.”
+There is an inscribed monument which reads: “No matter how many people wash the stones with their tears, these names will never vanish from the world.”

 In 1928, Mussolini donated a column from Pompeii as a display of his admiration.
 Two museums are located at the foot of the hill, which tell their story.